-No strip searches will be conducted by any employee of the District, but may be conducted by law enforcement officials, if deemed necessary.
+No strip searches will be conducted by any employee of the district, but may be conducted by law enforcement officials, if deemed necessary.

-Anything that is found in the course of a search that may be evidence of a violation of school rules or the law may be taken and held or turned over to the police.
+Anything that is found during a search that may be evidence of a violation of school rules or the law may be taken and held or turned over to the police.
 The school reserves the right not to return items which have been confiscated.